Internet Explorer Developer Toolbar – JS Debugger Error "Unable to attach the process. Another debugger might be attached to the process" .

-- Move to "Script" Tab and Click on "Start Debugging" .
-Put necessary breakpoints on the script function as required before click.
+- Move to "Script" Tab and Click on "Start Debugging".
+Put the necessary breakpoints on the script function as required before click.

-On click of "Start Debugging", you will receive below error message. which says, already another debugger attached and you can not attach with current IE Process for debugging.
+On click of "Start Debugging", you will receive the below error message. which says, already another debugger attached and you cannot attach with current Internet Explorer Process for debugging.

 Follow the below steps for resolve this issue.

 - Go back to Visual Studio and Select "Detach All" from "Debug" menu.